3DSAspect/StayTruePlus-Minecraft-3DS/README.md

 <div align="left">

 # Overview
-Stay True Plus features a combination of texture packs and enhancements that bring together the perfect vanilla + mod pack.
-The pack is centered around the popular 'Stay True' texture pack for Minecraft: Java Edition, but includes a number of additional improvements that stay true to the vanilla style.
+Stay True Plus is centered around the popular 'Stay True' texture pack for Minecraft: Java Edition, but includes a number of additional improvements that stay true to the vanilla style.
+The goal of this modpack is to provide the best vanilla + experience for Minecraft: New Nintendo 3DS edition.

 # List of Included Mods
 - Mostly complete texture replacements from [Stay True](https://www.curseforge.com/minecraft/texture-packs/stay-true) with the remainders being replaced with modern Minecraft textures.